notsky23/MysticalOctosphere/README.md

 # MysticalOctosphere
 Introduction to Programming<br>
-from Rice University coursera Fundamentals of Computing converted from codeskulptor to Python 3
+from Rice University coursera Fundamentals of Computing<br>
+converted from codeskulptor to Python 3